-Except for an unfortunate flock of geese crashing into the lens just eighteen days after it was first lit, the lighthouse has had a relatively peaceful existence.
-Strategically placed screening has protected the lens from further damage by birds.
-Originally, the spiral stairway, attached to the metal lantern at the top and a copper rod that was inserted into the ground at the base, served as the lightning conductor.
+Except for an unfortunate flock of geese crashing into the lens just eighteen days after it was first lit, Bodie Island Lighthouse has had a relatively peaceful existence.
+Strategically placed wire screening was put in place to protect the lens from further damage by birds.
+Originally, the spiral stairway, attached to the metal lantern at the top and a copper rod that was inserted into the ground at the base of the brick tower, served as the lightning conductor.
 During a storm, a keeper on one of the stairway landings received a rather severe shock that left the lower half of his body numb for quite some time.
 An engineer recommended that a conducting cable, insulated from the stairway, be run inside the tower, but it took another lightning strike in 1884, before this alteration was made.

 The Annual Report of the Lighthouse Board for 1900, contains the following on Bodie Island:

 There is but one dwelling at this station for the keeper and his two assistants, and it is impossible for them to have their families with them because of the lack of sufficient and proper accommodations.
 This fact does not tend to make the keepers contented or to induce that degree of interest in the station on their part necessary to maintain it in the best condition.An appropriation of $7,500 was requested to correct the issue until funds were finally appropriated in 1907.
 But then, high construction costs at the isolated station made it impossible to build a dwelling within the authorized amount, and the project was abandoned.

 The position of second assistant keeper was eliminated in the 1920s, thanks to the installation of a thermostat above the lamp’s flame that caused a bell to sound if the light went out.
 The station’s isolation was greatly reduced in the late 1920s when a bridge was built to the island.